 We both share the same love for fishing, hunting, bowling, traveling and reading.
 In addition, I enjoy sewing, using my Cricut, crocheting, loom knitting, cross stitching, cooking and a good DIY project.

-In 2018, after spending three years in an RV, we have decided to settle down again and move back into a site built home and restart our lives.
-We settled on the town of Clarksville, Tennessee as we both seem to love the area and compromised with choosing this town so we could be close to things that matter to us, but especially closer to family.
-We bought a site built house in October 2018 so our furbabies have lots of space to run around now.
-The RV is for sale.
+In 2018, after spending three years in an RV, we decided to settle down again and move back into a site built home and restart/rebuild our lives.
+We settled on the town of Clarksville, Tennessee.
+In October 2018, we bought a site built house.
+We’ll see how long this last before we move back into the RV.

 Our mission remains the same and that is to live a simple live while experiencing as much of life as we can.
 My philosophy is – “You only live once, so make the most of it while you can as you never know when today might be your last.”